 The design itself is simple but effective in equal measures.
 Easy to use, exceptionally strong and surprisingly lightweight, the whole thing comes together quite beautifully.

 The handle is sufficiently long to provide a strong and comfortable grip, though compact enough to minimize the dimensions of the overall wrench.
-It has a slip-safe bi-material handle for a comfortable grip, even when working in difficult or damp conditions.
+It has a slip-safe bi-material handle for a strong grip, even when working in difficult or damp conditions.

 We also noted that the markings to indicate the width of the jaw opening are very precise, while the worm screw used to adjust the jaw is also extremely easy to work with.